 Often Overlooked Tax-Deductible Expenses For the Self-Employed

-- Yearly dues for commercial and trade organizations
+- Yearly dues for commercial or trade organizations

 - Parking fees